 All of the fragments and pages should be complete and organized.
 In other words, your app should be easy to navigate and intuitive use should take precedence over style.
 As experience shows, navigation is not an element to be extremely creative with, that's why we would like to list the most common navigation patterns.
 Moreover, some of them can be easily combined.

 The full-screen navigation allows users to consume large amounts of content without distracting them from their primary objective.
 The navigation pattern in full screen is best suited to achieving simplicity and consistency.
 You can consistently organize large chunks of information and disclose information without overwhelming the user.

 This kind of navigation presents a set of buttons fixed at the bottom or top of the screen.
 As it is one of the most common navigation types, hundreds of popular applications use it.
 The tab bar makes the core functionality of the main pieces accessible with one tap, enabling fast switching between functions.
 However, it has one significant limitation - you can't include more than 5 elements, otherwise, they will be unreadable.

 It is one of the most popular mobile browsing patterns which is easily recognized by different categories of users.
 The hamburger button panel lets you hide the navigation beyond the left or right edge of the screen and only reveal it after the action of a user.

 Apple presented gesture-based navigation for iOS in 2017, which led to the trend of providing this feature instead of classic navigation buttons both on iOS and Android.
 One of the reasons to implement gestures instead of or (or in addition to) a standard menu is that it's more engaging.
 This pattern is especially useful if you want users to easily and intuitively explore the details of particular content.

-Creating a high-quality mobile app requires careful preparation if you want to present UX-friendly app as well as achieve business goals.
-Know your target audience by researching the market, creating customers journey map and identifying the most important app features before starting mobile app design.
+Creating a high-quality mobile app requires careful preparation if you want to present a UX-friendly app as well as achieve business goals.
+Know your target audience by researching the market, creating a customer's journey map, and identifying the most important app features before starting a mobile app design.